Simon-Martens/go-send/README.md

 ### Why a reimplementation?

 The original `send` has a lot of dependencies (1980 of them!) for a project that doesn't really do all that much.
 Also, the server still ran Node 16.
 Needless to say, maintaining and updating this to the newest version of its dependencies is a nearly impossible task; much less for a hobby developer like me, who wants to use this in production.
-Luckily, the server runtime as well as the ui handling is mostly decoupled from the frontend encryption and decryption logic; it used to be some server SSR and hydration; but the `choo` router that formerly Firefox Send used can be run in the browser alone.
-Which made the task of implementing a basic go server trivial.
+Luckily, the server runtime as well as the ui handling is mostly decoupled from the frontend encryption and decryption logic; it used to be some server SSR and hydration; but the UI and routing could be easily transported to Web Components + HTML templates.
+The task of implementing a basic go server was trivial.

 ### What is changed?